mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 Let's start by visualizing the Sales Data for each city over time.
-I'll first find the 'Order Total' Field on the left hand pane under the 'Orders_V' table dropdown, and double click the field.
+Find the 'Order Total' Field on the left hand pane under the 'Orders_V' table dropdown, and double click the field.
 This will automatically add the field to the canvas, and visualize it in the most optimal way.
 In this case, it will sum up the Order Totals and present it in a bar chart.
 If we translated this to SQL, it would be 'select sum(Order_Totals) from orders_v'.

  ![A](assets/Tab_3.2.png)

 <br>

 Now, lets start to bucket or group the order totals by another metric.
-I'll use date in this case.
+We'll use date in this case.
 Drag the Date field from the Orders_v table on the left hand side to the Columns shelf.
 You'll see that Tableau automatically aggregates dates up to the year level first.
 Let's change that to a more granular aggregation, since we are only working with 2 years of data.

 By clicking the blue pill that says 'Year(Date)', we can see multiple options for aggregating the date.
 The first set of year/month/day will aggregate in a discrete manner.
-For example, if i selected 'Month', it would aggregate the Order Totals for all the months of 2021, Jan 2022, Jan 2023, etc. The second set of 'year/month/day' will create a continuous time series of order totals.
+For example, if we selected 'Month', Tableau would aggregate the Order Totals for all the months of 2021, Jan 2022, Jan 2023, etc. The second set of 'year/month/day' will create a continuous time series of order totals.
 Let's select 'Week Number' from the 2nd set.
 You'll see a line chart appear with data on Order Totals from 2022-2023.

  ![A](assets/Tab_3.3.png)